NuhYlmz/i18n-comparer/README.md

 # I18N COMPARER
-Can be used for compare files and find your missing language files.
+Can be used for compare i18n json files and find which translations are missing.

 ## Setup Steps
 ---